PerttuHamalainen/LLMCode/readme.md

 Currently, we only support OpenAI models via the OpenAI API, but support for open and locally run models such as StableLM is in the works.

 ### Installing
-Download the repository, navigate to its root folder in a command line window, and run <code>pip install -r requirements</code>.
+Download the repository, navigate to its root folder in a command line window, and run:

+    pip install -r requirements

-You also need to have your OpenAI API key set using the environment variable OPENAI_API_KEY
+You also need to have your OpenAI API key defined using the environment variable OPENAI_API_KEY

 If you have Anaconda installed, you can run the following commands from a command line to install in a custom virtual environment.